Photo by Benis Arapovic

 This country has developed a layoff mentality whether the economy is good or bad.

 Either layoffs or they’re only hiring part-time workers or independent contractors.
-That helps to explain why the average American workweek has been 35 hours or less for many years.
+That helps to explain why the average American workweek has only been about 34 hours for many years.

 Agreed, sometimes layoffs are necessary in a dynamic marketplace.
 Companies do have to make changes to compete in this technologically advanced Digital Age.